A.Z.M. Enayetullah Khan: Life and career

 Enayetullah Khan started his journalism career in 1959 as a cub reporter with the then Pakistan Observer.
 Later, he founded the Weekly Holiday in August 1965 and took over as its editor in 1966.
 Weekly Holiday was critical to the Ayub Khan regime in Pakistan and supported the Mass Upsurge in 1969.

 Later, after Independence war he was nominated as a member of the search committee to find out the information regarding the deceased intellectuals during Bangladesh Independence War.

-He was the owner editor of Weekly Holiday, the magazine that played a strong role against the anarchy of Bangabandhu Sheikh Mujibur Rahman and published many reports that included full description of atrocities done by the Jatiyo Rakkhi Bahini from 1972 to 1975.
-He was later detained and Weekly Holiday was banned by Bangabandhu Sheikh Mujibur Rahman.
+He was the owner editor of Weekly Holiday, the magazine that played a strong role against the anarchy of Sheikh Mujibur Rahman and published many reports that included full description of atrocities done by the Jatiyo Rakkhi Bahini from 1972 to 1975.
+He was later detained and Weekly Holiday was banned by Sheikh Mujibur Rahman.

 He also served as the coordinator of Committee for Civil Liberties and Legal Aid, the organisation that helped the victims of Jatiyo Rakkhi Bahini.
 When the famine of 1974 started in Bangladesh he formed Famine Resistance Committee and helped the hungry and destitute.

 He served as the editor of the Bangladesh Times from 1975 to 1977.

-Later, he served as a Ministry of Petroleum and Mineral Resources in the cabinet of President Ziaur Rahman.
+Later, he served as minister of petroleum and mineral resources in the cabinet of President Ziaur Rahman.
 Then he was commissioned as the ambassador of Bangladesh to China, North Korea, Cambodia, and Myanmar.
 He also worked as the President of National Press Club and Dhaka Club.

 He was in the 1976 Farakka March Committee led by Moulana Bhasani and the Committee Against Communalism in 1981.

 In 2003, he started the publication of the daily newspaper New Age.